Stanley Crouch

+Amongst numerous awards and honors, Crouch was the recipient of a "MacArthur Genius Grant" from the John D. and Catherine T. MacArthur Foundation in 1993.

 Biography

 Stanley Lawrence Crouch was born in Los Angeles, the son of James and Emma Bea (Ford) Crouch.
 He was raised by his mother.
 In Ken Burns' 2005 television documentary Unforgivable Blackness, Crouch said that his father was a "criminal" and that he once met the boxer Jack Johnson.
 As a child he was a voracious reader, having read the complete works of Ernest Hemingway, Mark Twain, F. Scott Fitzgerald, and many of the other classics of American literature by the time he finished high school.
 His mother told him of the experiences of her youth in east Texas and the black culture of the southern midwest, including the Kansas City jazz scene.
 He became an enthusiast for jazz in both the aesthetic and historical senses.
 He graduated from Thomas Jefferson High School in Los Angeles in 1963.
 After high school, he attended junior colleges and became active in the civil rights movement, working for the Student Nonviolent Co-ordinating Committee.
 He was also involved in artistic and educational projects centered on the African-American community of Los Angeles, soon gaining recognition for his poetry.
 In 1968, he became poet-in-residence at Pitzer College, then taught theatre and literature at Pomona College until 1975.
 The Watts riots were a pivotal event in his early development as a thinker on racial issues.
 A quote from the rioting, "Ain't no ambulances for no nigguhs tonight", was used as a title for a polemical speech that advocated black nationalist ideas, released as a recording in 1969; it was also used for a 1972 collection of his poems.

 Crouch was then active as a jazz drummer.
 Together with David Murray, he formed the group Black Music Infinity.
 In 1975, he sought to further his endeavors with a move from California to New York City, where he shared a loft with Murray above an East Village club called the Tin Palace.
 He was a drummer for Murray and with other musicians of the underground New York loft jazz scene.
-While working as a drummer, Crouch conducted the booking for an avant-garde jazz series at the club, as well as organizing occasional concert events at the Ladies' Fort.
+He was recorded in performance at Studio Rivbea in a quartet led by Murray, alongside Olu Dara and Fred Hopkins; and in a sextet led by Leo Smith, with Oliver Lake, Anthony Davis, Wes Brown, and another drummer (Paul Maddox).
+These efforts were released in Wildflowers: The New York Loft Jazz Sessions.
+While working as a drummer, Crouch conducted the booking for an avant-garde jazz series at the Tin Palace, as well as organizing occasional concert events at the Ladies' Fort.
 By his own admission he was not a good drummer, saying "The problem was that I couldn't really play.
 Since I was doing this avant-garde stuff, I didn't have to be all that good, but I was a real knucklehead."